-Course Abroad (1 to 3 credit

-hours).
-Features on-site visits offering the opportunity to experience first-hand regional and international design practices or to engage in site-specific design projects, highlighting particular themes relevant to the specific location.
+Course Abroad (1 to 3 credit hours).
+Features on-site visits offering the opportunity to experience first-hand regional and international design practices or to engage in site-specific design projects, highlighting particular practices or to engage in site-specific design projects, highlighting particular themes relevant to the specific location.
 Department permission is required for enrollment and credit.
 Can be repeated for credit.
 Prerequisites: topic specific.
 Lab/Tech fee may apply.